denji/nginx-tuning/README.md

 ----------------------------------------

 By default [`max_ranges`](https://nginx.org/r/max_ranges) is not limited.
-DoS attacks can many Range-Requests (Impact on stability I/O).
+DoS attacks can create many Range-Requests (Impact on stability I/O).

 Socket Sharding in NGINX 1.9.1+ (DragonFly BSD and Linux 3.9+)
 -------------------------------------------------------------------